 Wood is one of the most popular building materials worldwide, enjoying a long and storied history.
 While not quite as enduring as stone, wood is used to create homes, furniture, flooring, and more.
 With wood more in demand than ever, advancements in technology have gifted us artificial wood that helps to alleviate environmental concerns.

 Engineered wood, also known as manufactured board, is a type of wood created from sawdust, trimming, and other byproduct pieces from traditional lumber processing.
 These pieces are put together with adhesives, binders, and other materials to create a solid type of wood that’s useful for many of the same applications as traditionally milled wood.

-There are numerous types available with their own composition as well as pros and cons.
+There are numerous types of engineered wood available with their own composition as well as pros and cons.
 Let’s check out some of the most prevalent types of engineered wood.

 The 7 Different Types of Engineered Wood